 I finally gave up and decided to do my own blend.
 It took a minimal effort to read and learn about what herbs, roots or flowers helped with relaxation or as a sleep aid, and a bit of trial and error with blending.
 After a few tests, I decided to add some extra ingredients to help improve its flavor, since during my first trials my husband said it tasted like ‘hot dirty water’, yikes!
 I’m not going to say this is the most flavorful tea, but it’s meant for a purpose.
-This night time herbal tea has lemony notes and works well unsweetened.
+This sleep time herbal tea has lemony notes and works well unsweetened.

 The herbs I considered to use were some popular ones that have some relaxing effect to reduce physical and mental tension.
 (NOTE: Please ask your doctor if you are pregnant, nursing or taking any medications before trying herbal products.
 Since many herbs and supplements have the potential to interact with both prescription and over-the-counter medications, always consult your healthcare provider before adding a herbal tea to your nightly routine)